COVID-19 Booster Shots: Mixing and Matching

 She continues, “What we know about all the vaccines that are available – Johnson and Johnson, Moderna, as well as Pfizer – is that they are highly effective in protecting individuals against severe COVID illness and hospitalizations, which is really, really important at this time.”

-Talk to your primary care provider if you are interested in learning more about COVID-19 booster shots.
-If you have not yet received your COVID-19 vaccine, sign up today.
+Talk to your primary care provider if you are interested in learning more about COVID-19 vaccines and booster shots.